 With patient care to focus on, many practices find that using an end-to-end software platform can help them manage the avalanche of documentation and coding requirements, eligibility requirements, patient communication forms, outreach efforts, and billing.
 In return, these practices can expect to significantly reduce the time spent per preventive visit per patient, expand revenue, and capture increased revenue.
 Having a "single source of truth" for staff who are taxed with other responsibilities also helps to ensure accurate billing and consistent care practices.

 But above all else, the solution needs to help patients achieve better overall health.
 If you are looking for an all-in-one solution that allows you to automate your practice’s workflow and significantly increase revenue without requiring additional work, Prevounce may be a good fit for your organization or office.
-If you’d like to learn more about our platform, book a meeting with us here.
+If you’d like to learn more about our platform, schedule a demo with us here.

 To get started on improving your current process or implementing a new one, check out our AWV Toolkit, which includes: